-This paper follows in the tradition of earlier attempts to visualize online communities (Donath, Karahalios, & Viegas, 1999; Welser, Gleave, Fisher, & Smith, 2007; Xiong & Donath, 1999) and begins the work of mapping the emerging field of Science of Science and Innovation Policy (SciSIP) research by combining traditional bibliometric methods with content analysis of a less formal scholarly communication venue: the listserv associated with the NSF SciSIP program ("Science of Science and Innovation Policy," 2010).
+This paper follows in the tradition of earlier attempts to visualize online communities (Donath et al 1999; Welser et al 2007; Xiong and Donath, 1999) and begins the work of mapping the emerging field of Science of Science and Innovation Policy (SciSIP) research by combining traditional bibliometric methods with content analysis of a less formal scholarly communication venue: the listserv associated with the NSF SciSIP program ("Science of Science and Innovation Policy," 2010).
 Analyzing discourse can highlight both the roles of individual community members and the patterns of solicitation and response that guide interaction.
 These may offer insights into the growth of the community unavailable by other methods.

-Research Questions
+Research questions